Providing Quality Service to Customers

 A service assistant is a person certified as having acquired hospitality and safe assistant skills for providing tailored support for elderly customers and customers with disabilities.

-Since October 2017, Daiwa Securities has been introducing Anshin (peace of mind) Planners - a new type of sales agent - and Financial Consultants as an initiative to provide each one of our customers with optimum consulting and solutions.
-Anshin Planners and Financial Consultants have so far been stationed at 70 and 72 branches, respectively.
-The initiative is scheduled to be implemented at all branches.
+Daiwa Securities has placed Anshin (peace of mind) Planners and Inheritance Consultants as an initiative to provide each one of our elderly customers with optimum consulting and solutions.

 Asset Building through Installment-Type NISA Including Workplace NISA